Coraface/Coraface/README.md

 - 👋 Hi, I’m Chris Chorafas.
-- 👀 I’m interested in software software engineering.
+- 👀 I’m interested in software engineering.
 - 🌱 I’m currently learning backend development.
 - 💞️ I’m looking to collaborate on developing an app.
 - 📫 How to reach me : https://linktr.ee/cchorafas